Jordan Clark is an all-rounder capable of spectacular results.

-In 2013, Clark became the first English professional cricketer to achieve the feat of hitting six sixes in an over when he did it during a Second XI Roses clash at Scarborough.
+In 2013, Clark became the first English professional cricketer to achieve the feat of hitting six sixes in an over when he did it during a second team Roses clash at Scarborough.

 And, secondly, in 2014, he took 4-22 in the NatWest T20 Blast quarter-final win against Glamorgan at Emirates Old Trafford, including a triple wicket maiden, to turn the tie on its head when the Welshmen were cruising to their target of 138 at 100-3 at the start of the 16th over.

-His progress led to a first team one-day debut in 2010 followed by an extended run in the Twenty20 side and further appearances in 40-over cricket the following season.
+His progress led to a first-team one-day debut in 2010 followed by an extended run in the Twenty20 side and further appearances in 40-over cricket the following season.